-Perspective | Winning the War on Decorum
+Perspective | Winning the war on decorum

 A group called Families Supporting the Diversity Equity and Inclusion in LCPS had prepared to use the public comment session as a Black History Month teach-in.
 They spotlighted people and issues that deserved to be included in public school history instruction or get better treatment for the ones being shortchanged.

-One student, who was White, recalled being taken by her mother to the birthplace of abolitionist Harriett Tubman on Maryland’s Eastern Shore.
+One student, who was White, recalled being taken by her mother to the birthplace of abolitionist Harriet Tubman on Maryland’s Eastern Shore.
 After learning about the Underground Railroad, she wondered why that had not been taught in her schools.

-Another parent recounted meeting Mamie Till, the mother of Emmett Till, who was 14 when he was lynched in Money Miss., in 1955.
+Another parent recounted meeting Mamie Till, the mother of Emmett Till, who was 14 when he was lynched in Money, Miss., in 1955.
 A White woman had claimed Till had whistled at her.
 Years later, she recanted the story.
 The speaker explained that Till’s mother had held an open coffin funeral to make sure that the world knew what had happened, that the truth would not be covered up, that history would not be forgotten.

 When she’d finished, you could hear a pin drop in the room.